On diagonal digraphs, Koszul algebras and triangulations of homology spheres: Introduction

 \section{Introduction}

-Hepworth and Willerton in \cite{hepworth2017categorifying} introduced the magnitude homology of a graph as a categorification of the magnitude of a graph studied by Leinster \cite{leinster2019magnitude}.
-This concept was later generalized by Leinster and Shulman to arbitrary generalized metric spaces, and to enriched categories with some additional data \cite{leinster2021magnitude}.
+Hepworth and Willerton in \cite{hepworth2017categorifying} introduced magnitude homology of a graph as a categorification of the magnitude of a graph studied by Leinster \cite{leinster2019magnitude}.
+This concept was later generalized by Leinster and Shulman to arbitrary generalized metric spaces and to enriched categories with some additional data \cite{leinster2021magnitude}.
 Hepworth \cite{hepworth2022magnitude} developed the theory of magnitude cohomology.
-Kaneta and Yoshinaga pointed out the complexity of the magnitude homology of a graph, showing that the homology of any pure simplicial complex can be embedded into the magnitude homology of some graph \cite{kaneta2021magnitude}.
-Asao studied this theory for the case of digraphs, and showed that it is related to the path homology theory \cite{asao2023magnitude}.
-Asao together with the first named author proved that the magnitude homology and cohomology of a digraph $G$ can be presented as Tor and Ext functors over some graded algebra $\sigma G$ that we call the distance algebra of $G$ \cite{asao2024magnitude}.
+Kaneta and Yoshinaga pointed out the complexity of magnitude homology of graphs by showing that the homology of any pure simplicial complex can be embedded into the magnitude homology of some graph \cite{kaneta2021magnitude}.
+Asao studied this theory in the setting of digraphs and showed that it is related to path homology theory \cite{asao2023magnitude}.
+Asao together with the first-named author proved that the magnitude homology and cohomology of a digraph $G$ can be presented in terms of the Tor and Ext functors over a graded algebra $\sigma G$, which we call the distance algebra of $G$ \cite{asao2024magnitude}.

 Hepworth and Willerton call a graph diagonal if its integral magnitude homology groups are concentrated in the diagonal degrees.
 They provide many examples: trees, complete graphs, the icosahedral graph (see also \cite{gu2018graph}), and the join of two arbitrary graphs.
 The box product of two diagonal graphs is also diagonal; in particular, hypercubes are diagonal.
 Median graphs, which are retracts of hypercubes (see \cite{bandelt1984retracts}, \cite{bottinelli2021magnitude}), are also diagonal.
-Consequently, square-graphs are diagonal \cite{seemann2023planar}.
+Consequently, square graphs are diagonal \cite{seemann2023planar}.
 Diagonal digraphs can be defined similarly.

 This article can be roughly divided into four parts.
 In the first part, we show that the magnitude homology of a digraph is isomorphic to a subquotient of its path algebra.
 This description, reminiscent of Gruenberg's description of group homology, is referred to as the Gruenberg formula.
 In the second part, we use the Gruenberg formula to provide a complete description of the second magnitude homology $\MH_{2,\ell}(G)$ for any $\ell$ and any finite digraph $G$.
 From this, we derive a necessary condition for a digraph to be diagonal.